 - Clean Syntax

-Miniscript eliminates the need for unnecessary punctuations in its syntax.
-These punctuations include semicolons at line end, curly braces, parenthesis around an argument, and others familiar in other programming languages.
+Miniscript eliminates the need for unnecessary punctuation in its syntax.
+These punctuations include semicolons at the line end, curly braces, parenthesis around an argument, and others familiar with other programming languages.

 Consider this MiniScript code:

 for i in range(20, 10)